ddennis/Typescript-browserify-npm/README.md

-# Typescript external modules using browserify, npm, typings and Gulp
+## Typescript External Modules with browserify in the browser
+How to use npm modules in the browser with typings and gulp

 ## Install
 To be able to use this project nodejs must be installed